The Gospel of Prosperity

-Prosperity gospels are nothing new.
+Prosperity teachings (also known as 'health and wealth' teachings) are nothing new.
 The promise that religious faith (as such) can take a person out of poverty is something in the records for hundreds of years and probably off-the-record for much longer.
+In Prosperity teachings, material wealth is seen as a sign of God's blessing and support.
 It is present in some leading figure at some time in most religions, even small ones and even ones with a tradition that otherwise is not at all like it.
-Its secular equivalent is found in most every political and philosophical persuasion, latching onto whatever utopian element it can and showing itself most visibly in promises during elections.
+Its secular equivalent is found in most every political and philosophical persuasion, latching onto whatever utopian element it can.
+They show themselves most visibly in promises during elections.
 The stronger the faith/ideology/philosophy/movement is, the more prone to prosperity ideology it proves to be.

 Let's make no mistake about this: poverty is not what God wants for us, as a whole, though some individuals might need to go there to learn what they need to learn.
-Most Christians are called to live simply, but not to the point of becoming needy and impoverished, especially not to the point of being a burden on others.
+Most Christians are called to live simply, but not to the point of becoming needy and impoverished to the point of being a burden on others.
 To state the obvious: being poor is not a good thing, and the poor want no part of it.
 It limits your freedoms, stifles opportunities, and breeds anger, and fear.
 Poverty "entails fear, and stress, and sometimes depression...
 It means a thousand petty humiliations and hardships" (J.K.
 Rowling, 'Harry Potter' author, July 2008 Harvard commencement address).
 Their access to essential services is very limited, because they can't pay for it.
 The poor are powerless, which leads to their being oppressed by those who have power.
+They keep hearing those with advantages chant at them the mantra that it's their own fault that they're poor.
 For millions of people, poverty's relentless frustrations and disappointments have caused them to give up on themselves.
 And in most places and situations, the children of the poor also become poor, and the gruesome cycle goes on.
 Poverty as an overall situation is caused more by greed, racism, and distorted economics for rich and powerful people than by action or inaction by poor persons.

 The one who had much did not have too much